How to Find a Reliable Supplier in China: The Ultimate 2026 Sourcing Guide

 1. Manufacturers (OEM – Factories)

-However, most factories require higher minimum order quantities (MOQ), which may not be ideal for beginners in import business.
+However, most factories require higher minimum order quantities (MOQ), which may not be ideal for beginners in importation business.

 2. Trading Companies (Middlemen)